Skip Navigation

 By age 75th visit to the trainer on Niiman, day 3 of the month Lormesta in the year 5108, I had attained the following:

-NB: Finding people with whom I can train in disarm is VERY difficult.
-It is equally as hard to find creatures that I can disarm with ease.
-At the moment Shaman and Magus are the easiest
+NB: Finding people with whom I could train in disarm was VERY difficult.
+It was equally as hard to find creatures that I could disarm with ease at train 75.
+(2008)

 How do I become a Guild Master or Master at Arms?